anderkve/FYS3150/book/getting_ready/mac_users.md

 Here we'll add info to help Mac users get their system set up for this course.

-Installation of software for c++ can be a little bit of a hazzle on macOS.
+Installation of software for C++ can be a little bit of a hazzle on macOS.
 This page will walk you through the process, step-by-step.

 ## Installation of basic software